-An income statement reports a company’s income, expenses and thus derives its profit generated for a specific period of time (generally for a financial year).
+An income statement reports a company’s income, expenses and thus derives its profit generated for a specific period (generally for a financial year).
 The attached excel template of an income statement is to be used for understanding how to calculate Net Profit from Gross Sales reported by a company.
-This Net Profit is important for any and all company’s reporting purpose, and this profit is used for further allocation of next year’s provisions and reserves and for payment of dividends to shareholders.
+This Net Profit is important for all company’s reporting purposes, and this profit is used for further allocation of next year’s provisions and reserves and payment of dividends to shareholders.

-- Cost of Goods Sold: All direct expenses in the manufacture or development of a product is accounted for under this header.
+- Cost of Goods Sold: All direct expenses in the manufacturing or development of a product are accounted for under this header.

 - Operating Profit: Income derived after deducting Cost of Goods Sold and Operating Expenses from Gross Revenue.

-- Amortization Expenses: This is the averaged out amount of any capital expense carried out during the year based on the useful life of the improvement, for e.g. replacement of the roof of the property, which is a capital expense and the company may not want it to be reflected in the same year.
-Moreover, the use of such improvement is being made over a period of time which is also called the useful life of such a new roof.
-Hence such huge amount is divided into the same smaller amounts which can be reflected in the income statement every year.
+- Amortization Expenses: This is the averaged out amount of any CapexCapexCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. carried out during the year based on the useful life of the improvement.
+E.g., replacement of the roof of the property, which is a capital expense, and the company may not want it to be reflected in the same year.
+Moreover, the use of such improvement is being made over a period of time, which is also called the useful life of such a new roof.
+Hence such a huge amount is divided into the same smaller amounts, which can be reflected in the income statement every year.

-- Depreciation: Depreciation is an expense which is given a similar treatment as amortized expense.
-A fixed asset tends to deteriorate in value each year, and such deteriorated amount is being accounted for in the income statement each year.
+- Depreciation: Depreciation is an expense that is given a similar treatment as amortized expense.
+A fixed asset tends to deteriorate in value each year.
+Such a deteriorated amount is being accounted for in the income statement each year.

 - Interest Expenses: Any interest expense that a company makes during the year for loans and advances.

 - Tax: Commercial and industry-specific Taxes paid to the government (generally at 40%).